rwhitley45/waldo--rwhitley45-/README.md

 ```

 ### Assumptions:
-- The cropped image is a direct crop from the first image.
+- The cropped image is a direct crop from the larger image.
 - Cropped image is not repated throughout the original image.
 If so, only the first occurance is
 returned.
 - I tested the program on three image formats (Tiff, JPEG, and PNG).
 If more lossy image formats are